This is an accordion element with a series of buttons that open and close related content panels.

 Can I take a course pass/fail?

-Students may not take any course in the major pass/fail, even if they have completed the major.
+Students may not count any courses taken as pass/fail toward the major.
 Pass/fail is an option for students who want to try out a course outside of their area of specialization.
 You can read more about the pass/fail policy on the website for Student Academic Affairs.

 I have questions about Natural Science credits.